Minodeveloper/curriculum/foundations/html_css/flexbox/flexbox-intro.md

 As you've seen, flexbox is not just a single CSS property but a whole toolbox of properties that you can use to put things where you need them.
 Some of these properties belong on the _flex container_, while some go on the _flex items_.
 This is a simple yet important concept.

-<span id="flex-container-item-knowledge-check">A flex container is any element that has `display: flex` on it.
+<span id="flex-container-item-knowledge-check">A flex container is any element that has `display: flex` on it.When we add `display: flex`, we are really defining `display: block flex`.
+The outer display type of our flex container is block, it acts like a block level element in normal flow.
+The inner display type is flex, so items directly inside our container will participate in flex layout.
+The flex container acts like any other block on your page.
+If you have a paragraph followed by a flex container, both of these things behave as we have become accustomed to block elements behaving.
 A flex item is any element that lives directly inside of a flex container.</span>

 <span id="how-to-create-flex-item-knowledge-check">![container-vs-child](https://cdn.statically.io/gh/TheOdinProject/curriculum/495704c6eb6bf33bc927534f231533a82b27b2ac/html_css/v2/foundations/flexbox/imgs/03.png)</span>